-In the past 15 years, changes occurred in the field of dermatology in the shape of a shift in active physician’s gender.
-The ratio of female to male dermatologists in the USA has changed in this period, with a rise from 41% up to 52.2% and decline from 59% to 47.8%, respectively.1 This trend, was also present in the three decades prior to 2006, with a dramatic influx of female dermatologists (FD) into the field in the USA.
-Moreover, during those decades, a surge in FD publication authorship was noted in high impact factor (IF) and high citation half-lives journals in the USA.
-An observational study that was published in the Journal of the American Academy of Dermatology (JAAD) 2, showed a statistically significant increase during that period regarding USA-affiliated first authorship (FA) and Senior authorship (SA) from 12% to 48% and 6.2 to 31%, respectively.
+In the last 15 years, a shift has occurred in the genders of active physicians in the field of dermatology.
+The percentages of female and male dermatologists in the United States have respectively increased from 41% to 52.2% and decreased from 59% to 47.8%.1 This trend was also present in the three decades prior to 2006, with a dramatic influx of female dermatologists into the field in the United States.
+Moreover, during those decades, a surge in female dermatologist authorship was noted in journals with high impact factors (IFs) and high citation half-lives in the United States.
+For example, an observational study published in the Journal of the American Academy of Dermatology (JAAD) 2 showed a statistically significant increase during that period in United States-affiliated first authors (FAs) and senior authors (SAs), from 12% to 48% and 6.2% to 31%, respectively.

-Academic authorship is a pivotal objective measurement of productiveness in academia and is often used in the promotion process of active physicians and faculty members.2,3 In original articles, the FA is normally responsible for the execution and writing of the entire study, whereas the SA, with regards to status and contribution, makes the conduction of paper possible.
-This, with the option of not explicitly partaking in major labor regarding the manuscript.4 Senior researchers might prefer to be located last, while young researchers or less experienced ones would normally be located as FA or coauthors, meaning that allocation as SA puts the researcher at higher ground and reputation than the allocated FA or coauthors.5,6.
-Several studies regarding gender gaps were published in the field of dermatology.
-One, was a retrospective descriptive study of 23 Q1, the top quartile of published journals, dermatological journal publications between 2008 and 2017 by Bendels et al., that analyzed 23,373 articles written by 74,354 authors in dermatology research.
-Regarding Scientific authorships, they have shown that by 2017, 50.2% and 33.1% were female FA and SA respectively.
-7 two other papers emphasized on pediatric dermatology and contact dermatitis.
-The first was a study that focused on 352 original articles between 1983 and 2019 in the Pediatric Dermatology journal, they found that by 2019, regarding to their sample, 71% and 65% were female FA and SA, respectively.8 The second paper, that emphasized on women representation in contact dermatitis, showed a significant increase in female authorship (FAP) between 1992 and 2019 from 37% to 66% of FA and 27% to 61% for SA.9 Thus, we can see different trends and data that arose from different studies regarding women representation in dermatology. when analyzing the field of dermatology, the trends were less inclined and a lesser portion of female FA and SA than sub analyzes of fields in dermatology such as pediatrics or contact dermatitis.7-9 Therefore, in order to further validate and present gender disparities in high quality dermatology research, we aimed in our paper to focus our analysis on the period between 2009 and 2023, with reviewing the 100 most cited articles in the field of dermatology in each three-year interval, as were published in the top 5 Q1 dermatology journals.
+Academic authorship is a pivotal objective measurement of productiveness in academia and is often used when active physicians and faculty members are being considered for promotion.2,3 In original articles, the FA is normally responsible for the execution and writing of the entire study, whereas the SA, due to status and contribution, makes the conduction of the paper possible but may not explicitly partake in major labor regarding the manuscript.4 Senior researchers might prefer to be located last while young or less experienced researchers would normally be placed as FAs or coauthors, meaning that allocation as SA improves the standing and reputation of researchers more than FA or coauthor allocation.5,6

+Several studies have been published on gender gaps in the field of dermatology.
+The first, by Bendels et al., comprised a retrospective descriptive study of 23,373 articles written by 74,354 authors published in 23 Q1 dermatological journals (i.e., the top quartile of published journals) between 2008 and 2017.
+The scientific authorship results indicated female FA and SA percentages of 50.2% and 33.1%, respectively.
+7 Two other studies focused on pediatric dermatology and contact dermatitis.
+The first, which analyzed 352 original articles published between 1983 and 2019 in the journal Pediatric Dermatology, found that female FAs and SAs comprised 71% and 65%, respectively.8 The second, which investigated female representation in contact dermatitis research, showed a significant increase in female authorship (FAP) between 1992 and 2019, from 37% to 66% for FAs and from 27% to 61% for SAs.9 Thus, the evidence shows different trends and data arising from different studies of female representation in dermatology.
+In analysis of the field of dermatology, the trends were less steep and showed a lower proportion of female FAs and SAs than in subanalyses of dermatology fields such as pediatrics or contact dermatitis.7-9 Therefore, to further validate and report gender disparities in high-quality dermatology research, we focused our analysis on the 100 most-cited articles published in the top five Q1 dermatology journals in 3-year intervals between 2009 and 2023.

 Materials and methods